 summary of the significant accounting policies and other explanatory information (hereinafter

-referred to as “the financial statements”).
+referred to as "the financial statements")'.

-In our opinion and to the best of our information and according to the explanations given to
+ln our opinion and to the best of our information and according to the explanations given to

 us, the aforesaid Financial Statements give the information required by the Companies Act,

-2013 (“the Act”) in themanner so required and give a true and fair view in conformity with
+2013 (,,the Act") in the manner so required and give a true and fair view in conformity with

-Companies (Indian Accounting Standards) Rules, 2015, as amended, (“In AS”) and other
+Companies (lndian Accounting Standards) Rules, 2015, as amended, ("ln AS") and other

-accounting principles generally accepted in India, of the state of affairs of the Company as at
+accounting principles generally accepted in lndia, of the state of affairs of the Company as at

 flows for the year ended on that date.